After a four-year delay, the 2020 General Conference took place April 23-May 3, 2024 in Charlotte, NC.

 Donna emphasizes the importance of an educated congregation for effectively addressing church issues and asks for prayers for the church's leadership as they navigate these challenges.

-What is Pender UMC doing to prepare for the General Conference?
+What did Pender UMC do to prepare for the General Conference?
 See below

 View the General Conference: Discerning a Faithful Path Forward PDF